Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 1. Go to **Settings > Account Settings**.
 2. From the **Sound** drop-down menu in the **Notification Sound** section, select one of the following options:
-    - **Default** — A short sound is triggered when you send or receive a message.
+    - **Default** — a short sound is triggered when you send or receive a message.
-    - **Custom** — The **Sound URL** appears.
+    - **Custom** — the **Sound URL** field appears.
 Enter the URL for the sound file you want to set as audio notification.
 The supported formats for the sound file are `.m4a`, `.mp3`, `.wav`, and `.ogg`.
 We recommend using a notification sound between 3 and 5 seconds.
 Longer notification sounds may overlap if you send or receive consecutive messages in short intervals.

 For more information, read the [Notifications](../notifications.md) documentation.